National Gallery, London, England

 The National Gallery seen from Trafalgar Square.
-Free entry, under the dome.
+Free entry.

 The National Portrait Gallery is in the same building but with an entrance around to the right.